Bus-Data-NYC/mta-bus-monitor-node/README.md

 #### Customizable components
 var1: Method number val (0,1,2, or 3)

 var2: Time of experiment in millseconds (default is 600000 if none specified).
-If set to 0, then will run in perpetuity.
+If set to 0 or the string "production," then will run in perpetuity.
+You can also specify use of 600000 as the timeout period by entering the string "default" as your value, too.

-var3: `mtakey` (default is one in your credentials.js, if none in cl or in credentials.js, wont run)
+var3: `mtakey` specfication.
+Default is one in your `credentials.js`.
+If none is specified in command line or in `credentials.js`, the program won't run.
+You can also specify use of `credentials.js` variable by entering the string "default" as your value, too.

 #### Methods